 Students who wish to earn a second degree from Northwest College may count 49 credits from the first degree toward the second degree.
-General education and specific program requirements for the second degree must be satisfied.
+General education and specific program requirements for the second degree must be satisfied (second degree = 79 credits and third degree = 94 credits).